 Before you start

-1. Before you start preparing your fig newton cookie crust, make sure you have soaked your dried figs in water for 30 minutes.
+- Before you start preparing your fig newton cookie crust, make sure you have soaked your dried figs in water for 30 minutes so that they blend easily.

-1. In a large bowl, whisk together the almond and oat flour.
-Add in the coconut oil, syrup, salt, and orange zest, and orange juice.
+- In a large bowl, whisk together the almond flour, oat flour, and salt.
+Add in the coconut oil, syrup, orange zest, and orange juice.
 Mix until fully incorporated and a dough forms.
+It is sometimes easiest to just use your hands to make the dough.

-2. On a long piece of wax paper or parchment paper, roll out your cookie crust.
-Roll the crust out into a long rectangle (about 9x14 inches).
-The cookie crust should be about 1/4 inch thick.
-Refrigerate the fig newton crust while you are preparing the fig filling.
+- On a long piece of wax paper or parchment paper, roll out your cookie crust.
+Roll the crust out into a long rectangle.
+The cookie dough should be about 1/4 inch thick.

-4. Remove the cookie crust from the refrigerator and cut a line down the middle of the rectangle long ways so that you now have two rectangles.
+- Cut a line down the middle of the rectangle long ways so that you now have two long rectangles.
 Place half of filling down the center of each new rectangle.
+Fold each rectangle over itself longways.
+Watch my Instagram reel if you need a video visual (linked in this blog post)

 Servings 18